gmboowa/rMAP-Candida/README.md

 ## Disclaimer

 `rMAP-Candida` is intended for research, training & public health genomic surveillance.
-It is not intended for direct clinical decision-making unless the workflow, databases, reporting logic and interpretation rules have been validated under appropriate clinical laboratory, regulatory, biosafety and quality-management frameworks.
+It is not intended for direct clinical decision-making unless the workflow, databases, reporting logic & interpretation rules have been validated under appropriate clinical laboratory, regulatory, biosafety & quality-management frameworks.